GramAddict/docs/README.md

 - Can watch stories while interacting
 - Comment post with emojis and [spintax logic](https://github.com/GramAddict/docs/blob/main/configuration.md#spintax-support)
 - Send PM
-- Type like a human (letter by letter by faking using suggestions.
-For example you won't type `H - e - l - l - o` letter by letter but something like `H - He - Hello`)
+- Type like a human (letter by letter for faking using suggestions.
+For example, you won't type `H - e - l - l - o` letter by letter but something like `H - He - Hello`)
 - Browse carousels and watch their contents
 - Watch videos for a specific amount of time
 - Scheduler